ProgrammingGamer/Godot_Discord/README.md

 # Godot_Discord
-This is a repository for a easily accessible alteration of the Discord Unity RPC Example, made to work in Godot.
+This is a repository for a easily accessible alteration of the Discord Unity RPC Example, made to work in Godot C#.

 # Disclaimer